ellockie/lp-book-registry/README.md

 ## TODO

+- filter functionality at the UI level (already supported in the code)
-- more and more robust unit tests
+- more unit tests, more robust
 - smoother transitions between pages
+- error messages in the UI
 - better styling

 ## Available Scripts